hmcts/div-decree-nisi-frontend/README.md

 The application will now be running on ```https://localhost:3000```.

 When the application is up and running, a new endpoint will be exposed called ```"/session"``` where you can view and edit the current session.
-This is useful for debugging and testing.
-(Note: each time you login/logout of IDAM the session will be reset).
-This endpoint will only be available locally and on AAT environment.
+This is only be available locally and on AAT environment and is useful for debugging and testing.

 ## Testing